Master Terms of Service

 5.4.3.

 Usage Data.
-Corti may collect and use Usage Data, such as API call metadata, latency metrics, error logs, and aggregated statistical information, to operate, maintain, secure, and improve the Platform and Corti’s related technologies.
-Usage Data will not include Customer Data, PHI, or any personal data in identifiable form.
-Corti will not disclose Usage Data to any third party except (i) in an aggregated and anonymized form that does not identify Customer, or (ii) as required to perform its obligations under this Agreement or as required by law.
+Corti may collect and use Usage Data, such as API call metadata, latency metrics, error logs, and aggregated statistical information, to operate, maintain, secure, and improve the Platform and Corti’s related technologies; including to improve the performance, accuracy, and reliability of Corti's AI models.
+Corti will implement appropriate technical measures designed to ensure that Usage Data does not contain Customer Data, PHI, or personal data in identifiable form.
+In the event that identifiable data is inadvertently captured in Usage Data, Corti will promptly delete or de-identify such data upon becoming aware of it.
+For the avoidance of doubt, Usage Data will not be used in any manner that would identify Customer by name or expose the substantive content of Customer's prompts or outputs.

 5.4.4.